 For starters, no one is going to jail for defaulting on an online title loan.
 It’s illegal in all states for a lender to even threaten jail time or other criminal action.
 If this happens, borrowers should refer to the Fair Debt Collection Practices Act and make sure they understand their rights.
 In almost all cases, a payment default is subject to car repossession.
 It also is very damaging to the borrower’s credit which can affect their ability to qualify for credit cards, car and mortgage loans.
 Falling behind can even impact their ability to get a job in some cases.

 There are a few things borrowers can do if they know they can’t make their next installment payment on time.
 You first want to contact the lender right away to negotiate a payback plan.
+Most people are afraid to reach out to customer service, but these agents are in place to help you navigate the late payments.
 It’s expensive for lenders to go through the repossession process as well.
 Often they’re able to work with borrowers to extend the loan period or lower their monthly payments.
-This can have an effect on your credit scores as well.
+Take Capital One Bank For example.
+They advocate for you to contact them and ask for an extension if you can pay back the late fees.
+A missed payment can have an effect on your credit scores as well.
 But it’s still much better than having a vehicle repossessed.
 Often, small loan lenders won’t report payments to the credit bureaus.